Tuesday, 10 April 2012

 There is another possible solution for small bubbles which are at the surface but not yet burst.

 Turn the whole piece over and take to just below full fuse.
 This will allow the bubble to begin moving to the "bottom" of the final piece.
-Then flip over, clean really well and take to a fire polish - quickly up from bubble squeeze temperature and with no soak - to give a smooth surface, but not allowing it to get so hot the bubble comes back to the top.
+Then flip over, clean really well and fire polish - quickly up from bubble squeeze temperature and with no soak - to give a smooth surface, but not allowing it to get so hot the bubble comes back to the top.
 This will require observation to stop the temperature rise as soon as the surface is shiny.

 Small burst bubbles